vanwinlaw/drainable-combiner/README.md

 ![image](https://user-images.githubusercontent.com/15162189/155799635-44a6f4cb-7091-4d68-9248-7c923c96602d.png)

 #### Note
-This functionality only works for items with a `conConsolidate = true` according to Project Zomboid.
+This functionality only works for items with a `canConsolidate = true` according to Project Zomboid.
 Things like Car Batteries/etc will not present the option.

 ### What's next?
 I have intentions to work towards compatability with backpacks/containers.
+Have other ideas?
+Let me know, but no promises!

 ### Translations
 If you are fluent in a language and would like to contribute to this mod to make it better, please feel free to reach out and provide the following translations with your country code/language.
 Or open up a PR yourself!